syncfusion-content/javascript-docs/js/OlapChart/Legend.md

 ##Legend Style

 You can draw and customize the outline of Chart legend using [border](/js/api/ejChart#legendborderspan-classtype-signature-type-objectobjectspan) property of legend.
-Default value of legend border color is “**Transparent**”.
+Default value of legend border color is Transparent.

 {% highlight js %}